Software Evaluations and Privacy Impact Assessments

-Prior to committing to purchase or use software, please complete the form below to request a software consultation with the CLPE.
-All software used within the college requires an evaluation to ensure it is suitable for the purpose, meets data security requirements, and is compatible with our teaching and learning spaces.
+Prior to committing to purchase or use software, please complete the form below to request a software evaluation from the CLPE.
+All software used within the College requires an evaluation to ensure it is suitable for the purpose, meets data security requirements, and is compatible with our teaching and learning spaces.

 Please consult the list of completed software evaluations.

 It is important to submit unapproved technology, either prospective or currently used, for approval by the CLPE and ITS Information Protection & Compliance department.

 What are Software Evaluations and Privacy Impact Assessments?